 This impressive dual fuel range boasts a relatively low price point and tons of features that you’ll love.
 The long center burner is perfect for long pans used in fish frying or griddle frying.
 With WiFi connectability you can keep tabs on your oven even when you’re not at home, especially when it comes to using the included roast probe to keep track of the internal temperature of your cooking items.

-With a high-end appearance at a relatively affordable price, this Bertazzoni dual fuel range is an Italian workhorse from a company that’s proven its reliability over the years.
-At 3.6 cubic feet, the oven cavity is slightly smaller than American-style ranges—but cooking performance is excellent and the combination of price and style is tough to beat.
+With a high-end appearance at a relatively affordable price, this dual fuel Bertazzoni range is an Italian workhorse from a company that’s proven its reliability over the years.
+At 4.7 cubic feet, the oven cavity is one of the largest in the market.
+Cooking performance is excellent and the combination of price and style is tough to beat.

-Miele is perhaps most popular for their line of high-end dishwashers, but over the last few years they’ve been introducing their own Miele Ranges in the North American market to widespread acclaim.
+Miele range is perhaps most popular for their line of high-end dishwashers.
+But over the last few years they’ve been introducing their own stoves in the North American market to widespread acclaim.
 Why?
 They offer the same high-end design, strikingly elegant good looks and uncompromising performance that have long been hallmarks of Miele machine.
 Miele also bakes a great deal of technology into their ranges that many other manufacturers neglect, including a touch control panel that gives you automatic setting options for cooking almost any dish to perfection.

-If you have any additional questions about dual fuel ranges or the models and manufacturers available, contact Designer Appliances today!
+If you have any additional questions about dual fuel ranges or the models and manufacturers that you might be interest in, contact Designer Appliances today!